kubernetes/kops/docs/operations/rolling-update.md

 ## Order of instance groups

 A rolling update will update instances from one instance group at a time.
 First, it will update bastion instance groups.
-Next, it will update master instance groups.
+Next, it will update master instance groups, then apiserver instance groups.
 Finally, it will update node instance groups.
+Within an instance group role it will update instance groups in alphabetical order.

-A rolling update may be restricted to instance groups of particular roles ("Bastion", "Master", and/or "Node") with the `--instance-group-roles` flag.
+A rolling update may be restricted to instance groups of particular roles ("Bastion", "Master", "APIServer", and/or "Node") with the `--instance-group-roles` flag.
 A rolling update may be restricted to particular instance groups with the `--instance-group` flag.

 ## Updating an instance group